-Failure to analyse trends creates dangerous blind spot for organizations
+Failure to analyze trends creates dangerous blind spot for organizations

 Cyber-attack is the top threat perceived by businesses, according to the fourth annual Horizon Scan report published today by the Business Continuity Institute (BCI), in association with BSI.
 Supply chain disruption is reported as the fastest rising threat, up 11 places since last year.

-The annual BCI Horizon Scan assessed the business preparedness of 760 organizations worldwide and shows that three quarters (82%) of Business Continuity Managers fear the possibility of a cyber-attack, with 81% worried about the possibility of unplanned IT outages and 75% data breaches similar to that suffered by Sony in 2014.
-A recent industry report1 highlights the annualized cost of cyber-crime per global company now stands at $7.6 million, a 10.4 per cent year-over-year increase.
+The annual BCI Horizon Scan assessed the business preparedness of 760 organizations worldwide and shows that over three quarters (82%) of Business Continuity Managers fear the possibility of a cyber-attack, with 81% worried about the possibility of unplanned IT outages and 75% concerned about data breaches similar to those suffered by Sony in 2014.
+A recent industry report1 highlights the annualized cost of cyber-crime, per global company, now stands at $7.6 million, a 10.4 per cent year-over-year increase.

 Concerns over supply chain disruption were the fastest rising threat, climbing to fifth place in this year’s report, up from 16th in 2014.
 Almost half of those polled (49%) identified increasing supply chain complexity as a trend, leaving their organization vulnerable to disruption from conflict or natural disasters.

 This year’s global top ten threats to business continuity are:

 - Unplanned IT and telecoms outages – down 1

 - Interruption to utility supply - up 1